Peripli/specification/api.md

 ### Naming Labels

-Label names SHOULD only consist of alphanumeric characters, periods, hyphens, underscores and MUST NOT contain any white spaces.
-Label names that contain an equals character ('`=`') CANNOT be used in label queries.
+Label names SHOULD only consist of alphanumeric characters, periods, hyphens, underscores and MUST NOT contain any white spaces and equals characters ('`=`').
 Labels names SHOULD NOT be longer than 100 characters.
 The Service Manager MAY reject labels with longer names.

 ### Patching Labels